30+ Easy Easter Side Dishes

-Simple Easter side dishes that include fresh vegetables, classic favorites, and a few make-ahead options that pair perfectly with ham and feel right for spring.
+A collection of easy Easter side dishes with fresh vegetables, classic favorites, and make-ahead options that work well with ham.

 Note: The links in this post may be affiliate links.

-Deviled eggs are a traditional Easter side dish for a reason.
-They’re simple, familiar, and easy to make ahead, which makes them especially helpful on a busy holiday morning.
-This version keeps the flavor classic and balanced, not overly heavy or complicated.
-Serve them as an Easter lunch side or alongside ham and fresh vegetable dishes.
+Deviled eggs are a traditional Easter side for a reason.
+They’re simple, easy to make ahead, and always the first thing to disappear from the table.
+This version keeps the flavor classic without being heavy or overly complicated.

 Broccoli Cauliflower Salad Recipe